 In some instances, reasons exist to document one or more of the violations found in a licensee audit or self-assessment.
 For example, if the report concludes that the licensee's self-assessment was especially negative, one or more examples should be given to support that conclusion.

-In addition, the inspector may decide to document one or more of the violations found in a licensee self-assessment due to the technical significance or generic implications of the particular item. he violation may provide useful insight on equipment or system reliability, or on some aspect of human performance.
+In addition, the inspector may decide to document one or more of the violations found in a licensee self-assessment due to the technical significance or generic implications of the particular item.
+The violation may provide useful insight on equipment or system reliability, or on some aspect of human performance.
 In some cases, the inspector may decide to pursue additional follow-up of a particular licensee finding because of related licensee problems, previous NRC observations or violations involving the same or a related topic, or emerging agency or industry sensitivity in the given technical area.

 If, for any of these reasons, the inspector decides to discuss in the inspection report a particular licensee self-assessment finding or audit finding, and that finding involves a violation, then the violation must be clearly dispositioned in the report.
 The violation may be dispositioned as a non-cited violation (NCV) unless any one of the circumstances listed in Section 2 of the NRC Enforcement Policy results in an NOV requiring a formal written response from the licensee.
 If the issue represents a minor violation, it should be documented as follows: “This failure is considered a minor violation and should not be documented in an inspection report.”